Gradient-Guided Importance Sampling for Learning Binary Energy-Based Models: Experiments

 \textbf{Observations on higher-dimensional data.} As analyzed in Section~\ref{Sec:comparison}, the advantages of our approach can be greater on higher-dimensional data.
 To evaluate this, we conduct experiments on the $256$-dimensional \textit{2spirals} dataset, and visualize the learned energy functions corresponding to different learning iterations.
 We construct a ablation method, named as RMwRAND, which estimates the original ratio matching objective by randomly sampling $s=10$ terms.
 The only difference between our RMwGGIS method and RMwRAND is that we focus more on the terms corresponding to low energies, based on our proposed gradient-guided importance sampling.

 As shown in Figure~\ref{fig:256d-visualization}, Appendix~\ref{app:256d-visualization}, our RMwGGIS accurately captures the data distribution, while the original ratio matching method cannot.
 This further verifies that RMwGGIS leads to better optimization than ratio matching especially when the data dimension is high, as analyzed in Section~\ref{Sec:comparison}.
 In addition, although RMwRAND can also introduce stochasticity as RMwGGIS by randomly sampling, it fails to capture the data distribution.
-This observation is intuitively reasonable since randomly pushing up $s=10$ terms among $d=256$ terms leads to large variance and unsatisfactory performance.
+This observation is intuitively reasonable since randomly pushing up $s=10$ terms among $d=256$ terms leads to large variance.
 Instead, our RMwGGIS performs well since we focus on pushing up terms with low energies, which are the most offending terms and should be pushed up first.
 Overall, these experiments can show the superiority of RMwGGIS endowed by our proposed gradient-guided importance sampling on high-dimensional data.

+\textbf{Selection of $s$}.
+Note that we did not perform extensive tuning for $s$, although tuning it might bring performance improvement.
+To further show the influence of $s$ and the effectiveness of RMwGGIS (advanced) over RMwRAND.
+We perform an experiment to train both models on 256-dimensional \textit{2spirals} with $s=5, 10, 50, 100$.
+The visualization of the learned energy functions is shown in Figure~\ref{fig:various-s-visualization}.
+Our RMwGGIS is observed to achieve good density modeling performance that is robust to the selection of $s$.
+In contrast, RMwRAND fails to capture the data distribution even with $s=100$.
+This further demonstrates the effectiveness and robustness of our proposed gradient-guided importance sampling strategy.

-\textbf{Running time and memory usage.} As analyzed in Section~\ref{Sec:comparison}, RMwGGIS has better efficiency than ratio matching in terms of computational cost and memory requirement.
-To empirically verify this, we compare the real running time and memory usage on datasets of various dimensions.
+\textbf{Running time and memory usage.} To verify RMwGGIS has better efficiency than ratio matching, we compare the real running time and memory usage on datasets of various dimensions.
 Specifically, we construct several \textit{2spirals} datasets with different data dimensions and train parameterized energy functions using ratio matching and our RMwGGIS, respectively.
 We choose batch size to be $256$.
 The reported time corresponds to the average training time per batch.
-For RMwGGIS, both the basic version and the advanced version have almost the same running time and memory usage.
-Thus, we report the results of the advanced version.
+For RMwGGIS, we report the results of the advanced version.